VladLegkowski/RSVP-App/README.md

 ## RSVP App
 This is an RSVP app.
 I borrowed the CSS from T3H but did JS by  myself.
 JS code at the bottom of HTML file.

-You can preview the site here: https://goo.gl/WjIjuC
+You can preview this site here: https://goo.gl/WjIjuC

 ## Filter by Class name in pure JS.